scrapinghub/web-poet/docs/intro/from-ground-up.rst

 the complete to_item() output, you still can access individual properties.

-web-poet provides a small framework to simplify writing Page Objects in this style; see :ref:`web-poet-fields`.
+web-poet provides a small framework to simplify writing Page Objects in this style; see :ref:`fields`.
 The example above can be simplified using web-poet fields - there is no need to write ``to_item`` boilerplate:

 .. code-block:: python